russch/tableau-sdlc-sample/README.md

 This is a node.js app which:

-  - Reads config files to create sites and users on the server & site of your choice
+  - Reads a config file to create sites and users on the server & site of your choice
   - Pulls "template" reports from a source control system (github)
   - Updates each "template" report with site-specific information specified in the config file
   - Publishes each set of template reports to individual sites and servers